 Here in 2017, The House’s lackluster performance is par for the course.
 Of all the live-action R-Rated comedies of the past two years, there have only been two bonafide hits: Bad Moms and Daddy’s Home.
-Now they’re both getting sequels this year even though neither has been away long away to really build up much of a demand for a return (the amazingly churned out Bad Moms sequel will arrive 15 months after the original’s summer 2016 debut).
+Now they’re both getting sequels this year even though neither has been away long away to really build up much of a demand for a return.
+The amazingly churned out Bad Moms sequel, for example, will arrive 15 months after the original’s summer 2016 debut.

 Recent Live Action R-Rated Comedies

 Rough Night – $21m domestic/$34m worldwide vs. $20m budget